Mapping the interaction between science and misinformation in COVID-19 tweets: Results

 Our analysis suggests that the sharing of science by users who also disseminate unreliable sources is not evenly distributed across publications but rather concentrated in noticeable articles (see Fig.~\ref{fig:doi-co-user-network-reliability}).
-The publication with the highest number of users in this category ($18,224$ users, accounting for $90\%$ of all users who shared this paper\footnote{For completeness, $94\%$ of these users also shared reliable sources.}) is an article discussing data integrity concerns in Pfizer's COVID-19 vaccine trial \footnote{See https://doi.org/10.1136/bmj.n2635.}.
-Similarly, the second most shared publication by users who also shared unreliable sources ($10,524$ users, again representing $90\%$ of all users for this article\footnote{For completeness, $93\%$ of these users also shared reliable sources.}) presents the claim that ``naturally acquired immunity confers stronger protection against infection and symptomatic disease caused by the Delta variant of SARS-CoV-2''\footnote{See https://doi.org/10.1093/cid/ciac262}.
+The publication with the highest number of users in this category ($18,224$ users, accounting for $90\%$ of all users who shared this paper) is an article discussing data integrity concerns in Pfizer's COVID-19 vaccine trial \footnote{See \url{https://doi.org/10.1136/bmj.n2635}.}.
+Similarly, the second most shared publication by users who also shared unreliable sources ($10,524$ users, again representing $90\%$ of all users for this article) presents the claim that ``naturally acquired immunity confers stronger protection against infection and symptomatic disease caused by the Delta variant of SARS-CoV-2''\footnote{See \url{https://doi.org/10.1093/cid/ciac262}.}.
 In both cases, the central focus of the publications is on vaccine safety and effectivity.
-Another example involves a study, originally published in 2015, discussing earlier coronaviruses (SARS-CoV and MERS-CoV), which includes an editorial note on the website of the publisher stating that the article ``is being used as the basis for unverified theories that the novel coronavirus causing COVID-19 was engineered''\footnote{See https://doi.org/10.1038/nm.3985}.
+Another example involves a study, originally published in 2015, discussing earlier coronaviruses (SARS-CoV and MERS-CoV), which includes an editorial note on the website of the publisher stating that the article ``is being used as the basis for unverified theories that the novel coronavirus causing COVID-19 was engineered''\footnote{See \url{https://doi.org/10.1038/nm.3985}.}.
 This demonstrates that even earlier literature can become entangled in misinformation narratives later on.